-Cougars are solitary animals, living most of their life on their own.
+Cougars (scientific name: Puma concolor) are solitary animals, living most of their lives alone.
 Cougars prefer to sit and wait for their prey to wander by, this is called an ambush predator.
-Cougars are crepuscular predators, meaning they are most active at dawn and dusk, this is when their prey is most active as well.
+Cougars are crepuscular predators, meaning they are most active at dawn and dusk; this is when their prey is most active as well.

 - White bellies

-- The tip of their tail is typically darker than the rest of their bodies
+- Tip of the tail is typically darker than the rest of the body

 Cougars are extremely adaptable and have the widest habitat range of all the small cats.
-They can live in areas that range from tropical rainforests, high mountains, conifer forests, and even the desert.
+They can live in many different areas such as tropical rainforests, high mountains, conifer forests, and even the desert.
 Cougars used to live in the eastern United States but hunting and urbanization drove them out except for a small pocket left in Florida.

 40 feet long